hwandersman/kit-extension-template/README.md

 This project is a template for developing extensions for *Omniverse Kit*.

+For information about the AWS IoT TwinMaker extension see [docs/README.md](docs/README.md).

 # Getting Started

 ## Install Omniverse and some Apps